Mobius1/Pageable/README.md

 You can listen to Pageable's custom events with the `on(type, callback)` method.

-The callback has one argument which returns an object:
+The callback has one argument which returns the data object:
 ```javascript
 {
     index: // the current page index